sathvikaithala/Final_project/README.md

 | Robert Rustia        	|      	|   	            |
 | Sathvik Aithala      	|      	|   	            |

+##### Communication Protocols:

+Our group has decided to use Slack to communicate.
+We meet prior to the Tuesday and Thursday lecture sessions via Zoom.

+In our shared GitHub repository, we will each be responsible for one of the four major branches.

 ---

 ### (Insert Selected Topic)

 We chose to base our project around the *insert here* database found on *insert here*.
+We decided to choose this topic because we all found it both interesting and prevalent in the world around us.